rust-lang/nomicon/src/const-safety.md

 * Integer and floating point types are const-safe if they are a `Scalar::Bits`.
   This makes sure that we can run `%` and other operations without violating const safety.
-In particular, the value must *not* be uninitialized.
+In particular, and just like at run-time, the value must *not* be uninitialized.
 * References are const-safe if they are `Scalar::Ptr` into allocated memory, and the data stored there is const-safe.
 (Technically, we would also like to require `&mut` to be unique and the memory behind a `&` to not be mutable unless there is an